MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 6.4.2
+- Fail code coverage policy if *Use Uncovered Elements* is enabled and there is no code coverage data or the task cannot read the data from Azure DevOps.
+- **!SCOPE CHANGE!** Since we received a lot of feedback after adding the additional security scopes *vso.code_write* and *vso.code_status*, we decided to remove them from the extension again.
+Those scopes do not affect pipeline tasks as their abilities are only tied to the permissions granted to the build service accounts.
+As security and privacy are important topics everybody should be concerned about, we put together detailed infomration in our [FAQ](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/FAQ.md#general).

 #### 6.4.1
 - Add policy result output variables.
 - Publish policy results as PR statuses.